Congress to probe 'rogue' actions of Trump's Justice Dept | Politics

 Reuters was unable to immediately confirm that account.
 McGahn left the White House in 2018 after it emerged that he was a star witness for Special Counsel Robert Mueller's probe into Russian interference in the 2016 presidential election.

 "It certainly appears that they were using the Justice Department to go after the president's political enemies.
 There's a lot we don't know, obviously," Schiff told MSNBC.
+Microsoft President Brad Smith said in a Washington Post opinion piece on Sunday that the Justice Department needs to "tighten the use of gag orders and probes of Congress and the news media."

+He added "Congress should prohibit the executive branch from conducting its investigations wholly in secret absent a strong showing of necessity supported by compelling evidence."
 ABUSE OF POWER?

 Senator Susan Collins, one of that chamber's most moderate Republicans, said on Sunday that she supported the Justice Department's internal probe.
 "Has the Justice Department abused its power by going after members of Congress or the press for partisan political purposes?" she asked in an interview on CBS.
 She also noted that the question of whether members of Congress had leaked classified information -- which the Trump administration was probing in its subpoenas -- was a "serious" matter that also bore investigation.